Avvyyy/alx-backend-python/README.md

-# Repository for all python backend relate d projects
+# Repository for all python backend related projects